pippinbarr/cart253-2020/modules/04/loops.md

   noStroke();
   fill(100, 200, 100); // A nice green

+  // Note that the following two variables are DECLARED here in the draw() function.
+  // That's because they are TEMPORARY.
+We only need them right now for the while
+  // loop, so they don't need to be declared at the top.

+  // NEW!
   // Tracks where to draw the next caterpillar piece
   // Starts at the caterpillar's x position let x = caterpillar.x;
+  // NEW!
   // Tracks how many segments have been drawn so far
   // Starts at 0 (none!)
   let segmentsDrawn = 0;

+  // NEW!
   // Our while loop checks if the number of segments drawn is still less than the
   // total segments of the caterpillar.
 It will stop when the segments drawn is
   // equal to the total segments.